igwgames/nes-test/README.md

 ```

 Note that this will create a `./nes-test-temp` folder in the same folder as the binary.
 This is needed to store lua files that
 Mesen runs.
-They are automaticlaly cleaned up as soon as the test run is complete.
+They are automatically cleaned up as soon as the test run is complete.

 ### Special notes for linux